-‘Crackdown 3’: This is what we know so far
+Everything we’ve learned about ‘Crackdown 3’ so far

 The power of the cloud and what it means for you

 In an interview with Gaming Bolt, Cloudgine, an independent studio developing the cloud-based components of Crackdown 3, explained how the feature works from a technical standpoint.

-“We are enhancing the gaming experience by using compute power and memory that is available server-side.
+“We are enhancing the gaming experience by using computing power and memory that is available server-side.
 We offload the expensive computations to Microsoft Cloud through our platform and send the results back to the Xbox One for rendering,” Cloudgine said.
-The process allows users to keep bandwith at 2-4 mbps.
+The process allows users to keep bandwidth at 2-4 Mbps.
 According to the interview, it’s unclear if the Microsoft Cloud mentioned is the same Microsoft Azure system used in the Forza and Titanfall franchises.

 Just how much additional power will the Cloud add?
 Well, according to the trailer, “20 times the computational power of the Xbox One.”
-This number has only ever been claimed in the 2014 promotional trailer, though.
+This number was only in the 2014 promotional trailer, though.
 In a media demo with Ars Technica at Gamescom 2015, Jones said, “We’re hitting about nine times the power of the Xbox One here in this demo due to the way the guys are playing.
 I think 13 times is our record, though.
 You really can raze the entire city if you want to.”
 In a separate report from VG 24/7 about the same demo, Jones claimed that the record for servers utilized in one session is 14 to 16.
 It’s unclear if the ratio of servers to Xbox One computing power is equal.
 The game seamlessly attaches to as many servers as needed, but the maximum number of servers accessible for a single game session has not been announced.

 New metropolis, still corrupted

 Once again, the game will drop customizable Agents in a crime-laden world.
-According to the E3 2014 trailer below, your job as an Agent is to take down Vincente Villareal and the Los Muertos gang Crime Lords.
+In the E3 2014 trailer below, your job as an Agent is to take down Vincente Villareal and the Los Muertos gang Crime Lords.
 This time, the futuristic Pacific City has been replaced by a currently unnamed city referred to only as “Gang Land” thus far.
-There appears to be connections to Pacific City, though.
+There appear to be connections to Pacific City, though.
 Villareal is friends with the kingpins from the first two games.

 An exact timeline of when the story takes place is not known, but it appears to start after the events of Crackdown and Crackdown 2.

 The world of Crackdown 3 is interconnected, and if the 2015 trailer is an accurate representation of what’s to come, you will be free to dismantle the Los Muertos gang in a variety of ways.
 Player choice has been a key component of the franchise, and this game seeks to up the ante.
-There’s also a new gameplay mechanic called the “Hate System” that will factor into the cause and effect of your decision making process.
+There’s also a new gameplay mechanic called the “Hate System” that will factor into the cause and effect of your decision-making process.

 That new system, combined with previous features like collecting orbs, is expected to make the game more expansive and dynamic than its predecessors.
-In the Game informer interview, Loftis said, “So the Crackdown campaign is definitely the most fully featured campaign we’ve ever done.
+Loftis told Game Informer that “the Crackdown campaign is definitely the most fully featured campaign we’ve ever done.
 It’s basically running a sim on top of the traditional Crackdown environment.”

-Note: Update: We’ve added the November 7, 2017 release date for Crackdown 3, announced at E3 2017.
-Follow all our E3 coverage here.